About the course

 While studying for the MSt in Bible Interpretation at Oxford you will have access to the major holdings of the Bodleian Library and its associated central libraries, the collections of the Nizami Ganiavi Library (which holds many Syriac books), the Sackler Library (Classics and the Ancient Near East), the Philosophy and Theology Faculties Library (for patristic writers), and the Leopold Muller Library at the Oxford Centre for Hebrew and Jewish Studies — especially the Louis Jacobs Collection, a recent acquisition in the field of Rabbinics.

 A limited amount of grant money for trips abroad (eg for supplementary language study during vacations) may be sought from the Centre for Hebrew and Jewish Studies.

 You will have access to the University's centrally provided electronic resources and the Faculty IT Officer.
-There is a computer room for the use of graduate students in the Oriental Institute, as well as common rooms in both the Oriental Institute and Clarendon Institute where tea and coffee is available and staff and students can meet.
+There is a computer room for the use of graduate students in the Faculty of Asian and Middle Eastern Studies, as well as common rooms in both the Faculty of Asian and Middle Eastern Studies and Clarendon Institute where tea and coffee is available and staff and students can meet.

 Further information about funding opportunities for this course can be found on the faculty's website.

 Further details about fee status eligibility can be found on the fee status webpage.

 Course fees are payable each year, for the duration of your fee liability (your fee liability is the length of time for which you are required to pay course fees).
 For courses lasting longer than one year, please be aware that fees will usually increase annually.
 For details, please see our guidance on changes to fees and charges.